 In response to this new mandate, OIG worked with the Office of the Chief Information Officer to develop and activate an electronic reporting form on the OIG website.
 OIG used the General Services Agency template as a basis for the form.
 The form was activated in March 2009.
-However through malicious cyber attack a few weeks later, the reporting form and the USITC website was disabled.
-At the date of the report, OIG does not yet have a working contractor fraud reporting from on its website.
-The CIO organization is working to resolve the issue.
+However, through malicious cyber attack a few weeks later, the reporting form and the USITC website was disabled.
+The CIO organization has since developed and redeployed a fully functional and secure electronic reporting form for this purpose.